SudoPlayGames/Joise/README.md

 lastModuleInChain.get(x, y, z, w, u, v);
 ```
 ###Exporting a Module Chain
 Module chains can be converted to and from a `ModuleMap`.
-This is convenient for serializing module chains, as serializers have a consistent format to rely on.
+This is convenient for serializing module chains because converting a chain to a `ModuleMap` will flatten the module chain tree.
 ```java
 // convert to a ModuleMap
 ModuleMap moduleMap = lastModuleInChain.getModuleMap();